MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming/troubleshooting-live-smooth-streaming-events-in-event-viewer.md

 ---
-title: "Troubleshooting Live Smooth Streaming Events in Event Viewer | Microsoft Docs"
+title: "Troubleshooting Live Smooth Streaming Events in Event Viewer"
 author: rick-anderson
 description: "The Event Viewer is a Microsoft Management Console (MMC) snap-in that enables you to browse and manage event logs.
-It is an indispensable tool for monitoring..." ms.author: iiscontent
+It is an indispensable tool for monitoring..." ms.date: 02/15/2011 ms.assetid: b8afb8cb-304f-4e13-a40d-10424bea7a94 msc.legacyurl: /learn/media/live-smooth-streaming/troubleshooting-live-smooth-streaming-events-in-event-viewer msc.type: authoredcontent
-manager: soshir
-ms.date: 02/15/2011
-ms.topic: article
-ms.assetid: b8afb8cb-304f-4e13-a40d-10424bea7a94
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/live-smooth-streaming/troubleshooting-live-smooth-streaming-events-in-event-viewer
-msc.type: authoredcontent
 ---